davebaraka/duino/README.md

 * Attempt to build it.
 * Test, publish, and document.

 The app was intended to act more like virtual hardware that an arduino could use.
 That is why there isn't much feedback in the app when it comes to the emitted data from the application.
-For instance, when you use the tilt pad, there is no start or stop button and there is no way to see the data being sent on the device.
+For instance, when you use the tilt pad, there is no start or stop button and there is no way to see the data being sent on your mobile device.
 I was aiming for a plug and play interaction, where a user would focus their efforts on using the app as a tool and spend most of their time creating programs for the arduino.
 Additionally, when it comes to similar applications, Duino aims to be as transparent as possible.
-Duino does not rely on third party software on the arduino and is open source.
+Duino does not rely on third party software on the arduino and Duino is open source.
 This gives users abosolute control on how to interpret the data and make desired modifications.

 Some complications I encountered was with the math to interpret the roll and pitch from the acceleration data of the accelerometer.
 I still don't quite understand what's going on, but the values were consistent as I rotated my device.
 You can see the equations [here](https://github.com/davebaraka/duino/blob/0f5fa6b23aba9bdd42250b2ee2da88cfd5525dc8/lib/views/tilt-view/components/ring-component.dart#L63).
-I got them off of stackoverflow somewhere.
+I got them off of [stackoverflow](https://stackoverflow.com/questions/3755059/3d-accelerometer-calculate-the-orientation).
 Another difficulty was parsing the data for the arduino.
 I was unfamiliar with C++ and their use of arrays.
 My parsers may have some naive approaches in parsing a stream of characters.

 ## Contribute